beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 ### Access management (ACL)
-Widgets access can be modified in order t
+Widgets access can be modified in order to make limit the visibility of a widget to a subset of users.

 #### Fetching the acl
-Every entity has acl associcated to it.
-These can be accessed by following the acl url in `rels` in order to get them
+Every entity has an acl associated to it.
+These can be accessed by following the acl url in `rels` in order to get them.

 #### Updating the acl
-Entity access can be  by following the acl url in `rels` in order to get them
+Entity access can be updated by following the acl url in `rels`.

 ## Operations